 - Use of skateboards, roller blades, or other similar items inside the Library or on Library property;

-- Failing to wear required Personal Protective Equipment such as face coverings and/or maintaining six (6) feet social distancing, as required by federal or state law, rule, regulation, or order or Grand Traverse County Health Department Emergency Order or directive.
+- Failing to wear required Personal Protective Equipment such as face coverings and/or maintaining six (6) feet physical distancing, as required by federal, state or local law, rule, regulation, recommendation, or order.

 Persons who violate the above rules are subject to the withholding of Library privileges as follows: